 Who we are

-We are private citizens, parents, and voters that believe teachers are public servants who deserve our support and respect.
-We believe teachers are what works in our education.
-We have chosen our system of education; teachers have to work within it.
+We are private citizens, parents, and voters who believe teachers are public servants who deserve our support and respect.
+They are, hands down, the most important variable in a high quality school equation.
+We believe teachers are the element that works well in our education system.
+We have chosen a system of education that our teachers must work within, rather than a system that supports teachers in their endeavor to educate our children.
 There are many reasons that schools struggle and few, if any, have to do with teachers.

 Why now?